Cath's Logo, MW Total Housing Starts Graph

 Direct Adjustment = SA(Northeast + Midwest + South + West)

-Continue with the next set of questions on X-12-ARIMA.
+Continue with the next set of questions on X-12-ARIMA and X-13ARIMA-SEATS.